 sqlCharts is part of the admin and teacher portal versions of sqlReports Premium, which means it's only available as part of the sqlReports Subscription.
 It was added to sqlReports by Matt Freund and allows one to turn a sqlReport into a variety of charts without having to do any chart coding.
-Examples of the 25+ chart types available can be found here.
-The information below is based on a free chart report called Gender Breakdown by Grade Levels in the Enrollment Reports area of this site.
-The data is the screenshots below is fictional.
+The data in the screenshots below is fictional.

 Creating a Chart

 To create a chart, one just needs to have a sqlReport that has labels in the first column, and numbers in the second or third or more columns.
 A report with only two columns can create a single series chart, such as a pie chart, while a report with more than two columns can create multi-series charts.
-Below is the SQL for a report - it's doing a count of gender by grade level:
+One creates the report like a regular sqlReport to verify data appears correctly.
+Below is the output for the Course Totals by Grade Level enrollment report on this site:

-The user can choose a chart type and change any of the other parameters.
-A chart will appear below those parameters once the Submit button is clicked.
-Here's an example of the MS Bar 2D chart:
+The user can choose different chart types and change any of the other parameters.
+A chart will appear below those parameters once the Submit button is clicked:

 Advantages to Using sqlCharts:

-- No Need to Know How to Code Charts - once you have the working SQL in place, there's just a box to check to turn the output into a chart.
-All the user running the report has to do is pick the chart type and other parameters in order to create a chart.
+- No Need to Know How to Code Charts - the user running the report just has to do is pick the chart type and other parameters in order to create a chart.

 - It's Available for Admins or Teachers - you can create charts for admins or teachers to use.
 Since it's part of sqlReports, it's available for them to view right in the portal - no need to install other programs for them to use or set up things like ODBC connections.